anlawyer/troop-866G/README.md

 # troop-866G

-Scouts BSA Girl Troop 866 Website
+The website for Scouts BSA Girl Troop 866.